 Click the button on the Place Dimension drop-down () of the Utilities toolbar.

-Right-click in the workspace then choose the Place » Dimension » Leader command from the context menu.
+Right-click in the design space then choose the Place » Dimension » Leader command from the context menu.

 After launching the command, the cursor will change to a cross-hair and you will enter dimension placement mode.
 Placement is made by performing the following sequence of actions: